Icenium/icenium-cli/docs/man_pages/project/creation/sample.md

 [create](create.html) | Creates a project for hybrid or native development.
 [create hybrid](create-hybrid.html) | Creates a new project from an Apache Cordova-based template.
 [create native](create-native.html) | Creates a new project from a NativeScript-based template.
-[create website](create-website.html) | Creates a new project from a Mobile Website-based template.
 [create screenbuilder](create-screenbuilder.html) | Creates a new project for hybrid development with Screen Builder.
 [init](init.html) | Initializes an existing project for development.
 [init hybrid](init-hybrid.html) | Initializes an existing Apache Cordova project for development in the current directory.
 [init native](init-native.html) | Initializes an existing NativeScript project for development in the current directory.
-[init website](init-website.html) | Initializes an existing Mobile Website project for development in the current directory.
 [sample](sample.html) | Lists all available sample apps with name, description, GitHub repository, and clone command.
 [sample clone](sample-clone.html) | Clones the selected sample app from GitHub to your local file system.
 [sample native](sample-native.html) | Lists all available NativeScript sample apps.
 [sample hybrid](sample-hybrid.html) | Lists all available Apache Cordova sample apps.
-[sample website](sample-website.html) | Lists all available mobile website sample apps.
 <% } %>